Christmas Past at Tyntesfield National Trust

 Created by the Tyntesfield House Team

 Crackers!
 Do you have a favourite Christmas decoration at home?
-Look in our cabinet of curiosity to discover the medley of festive decorations that the Gibbs family collected over many Christmases past.
+There was the opportunity to look in our cabinet of curiosity to discover the medley of festive decorations that the Gibbs family collected over many Christmases past.

 ROSE GARDEN